sentinel-seed/sentinel/docs/papers/PAPER_v2.md

 **Key Innovation:** The addition of a PURPOSE gate that requires actions to serve legitimate benefit, not merely avoid harm.

-**Results:** 97.8% average safety across 4 benchmarks and 6 models, with 99.3% on embodied AI (BadRobot) — a +37% improvement over v1.
+**Results:** 97.8% average safety across 4 benchmarks and 6 models, with 99.3% on embodied AI (BadRobot), a +37% improvement over v1.

 ---